Behavioral Health Services

 Hours

-If you are court, probation/parole or DCFS involved, please bring court order(s), probation or parole agreement(s) and contact information for agent or case manager.
+If you are court, probation/parole, or DCFS involved please bring your court order(s), probation or parole agreement(s) and contact information for your agent or case manager.

 If you or someone you know is experiencing a behavioral health emergency, please call 911 or go to the nearest emergency room.
 Crisis response or emotional support can be accessed by calling 988, which will connect callers to certified crisis workers at Huntsman Mental Health Institute.
 The call is confidential, no cost and available 24/7/365 to anyone across the U.S.